28 Barcelona Landmarks & Top Tourist Attractions (+Map & Tips)

 It is located in the El Born neighborhood, a maze of medieval streets lined with trendy boutiques and cafes.
 Taking 55 years to build – partially paid for and constructed by the parishioners themselves – it is famous as being an example of pure Catalan Gothic architecture.
 This is rare, as most churches and cathedrals have a mixture of different styles.

-TIP: You can see the best of the church in 20 minutes or so.
-But if you have more time then I recommend taking the guided tour, which includes a visit to the rooftop.
+TIP: You can see the best of the church in about 15-20 minutes.
+But if you have more time, I recommend taking the guided tour, which includes a visit to the rooftop.
 The views of the skyline of the Old City are quite beautiful.

-Good to know: The Basilica is open daily, in the morning and in the evening (usually closed between 1 and 5 PM).
+Good to know: The Basilica is open daily, in the morning and in the evening (it’s usually closed between 1 and 5 PM).

 27. Santa Caterina Market